zaphosting/docs/docs/server-windows-python.md

 ### Creating the venv

-Firstly, navigate to the folder where you wish to setup your venv using the file explorer and once ready, run `python -m venv .` which will install the required files at the current location.
+Firstly, navigate to the folder where you wish to set up your venv using the file explorer and once ready, run `python -m venv .` which will install the required files at the current location.

 ### Activating & deactivating